Open source · inferred tag-attribution for AWS

 • Python 3.11pandas, numpy, scikit-learn, statsmodels, networkx

-• PyTorch 2.x + PyTorch GeometricGraphSAGE classifier — 2 to 4 layers, residual
+• PyTorch 2.x + PyTorch GeometricGraphSAGE classifier — 2 to 4 layers, residual, supervised contrastive head

 • sentence-transformersMiniLM embeddings of IAM role names + resource IDs + tags